top of page

 Alpacas are herd animals and must live within a same-sex group: females with females or males with males.

 We suggest prospective alpaca owners purchase a minimum of three alpacas of the same gender.
 It is common in Australia to see advertisements for two alpacas.
-However, our experience tells us that a minimum of three ensures that alpacas are content, more cohesive as a group, healthier and not always stressed by being on alert at all times.
+However, our experience tells us that a minimum of three ensures that alpacas are content, more cohesive as a group, healthier, and not always stressed by being always on alert.
+A minimum of three alpacas is the gold standard in the UK

 You might see ads selling baby alpacas (crias), "breeding pairs", and "mum, dad and baby", particularly on Gumtree and certain social media groups.
 These terrible practices go against appropriate alpaca health and welfare standards.
 We encourage all prospective alpaca owners to learn as much as possible about alpacas and select a reputable alpaca breeder registered with the Australian Alpaca Association who upholds the highest animal welfare standards.